Life Insurance After a Divorce: Everything You Need to Know

 You may be required to keep coverage

-Suppose a divorce agreement requires one spouse to make child support or alimony payments.
-In that case, the opposing attorney might also require them to keep a life insurance policy in force and list the ex-spouse as the primary beneficiary.
-This is usually mandated so that if something happens to the paying spouse during their payment agreement, the surviving spouse can still maintain their lifestyle and provide financial support to their minor children.
+If a divorce agreement requires one spouse to pay child support or alimony, the opposing attorney may require them to maintain life insurance and list the ex-spouse as the primary beneficiary.

 businessLoan icon